Use bank feeds to automatically import your transactions into PocketSmith!

 - Change the credentials for my bank feed

-- How automatic syncing of your bank feed works
+- Expectations of our bank feed service

 - Troubleshooting bank feed errors

 - Troubleshooting bank feed errors - enableMe clients

 - Current bank feed issues

 - Starting your PocketSmith transaction history from a specific date

 - Re-importing transactions that have been deleted from an account with a bank feed

 - A bank feed is displayed under the wrong bank on the Account Summary